kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 GA:
 * metrics for total number of Services that have no endpoints (kubeproxy/sync_proxy_rules_no_endpoints_total) with additional labels for internal/external and local/cluster policies.
-* consensus on whether or not "PreferLocal" should be included as a new policy type
+* Fix a bug where internalTrafficPolicy=Local would force externalTrafficPolicy=Local (https://github.com/kubernetes/kubernetes/pull/106497).
+* Sufficient integration/e2e tests (many were already added for Beta, but we'll want to revisit tests based on changes that landed during Beta).

 ### Upgrade / Downgrade Strategy

-* The `trafficPolicy` field will be off by default during the alpha stage but can handle any existing Services that has the field already set.
+* The `internalTrafficPolicy` field will be off by default during the alpha stage but can handle any existing Services that has the field already set.
 This ensures n-1 apiservers can handle the new field on downgrade.
-* On upgrade, if the feature gate is enabled there should be no changes in the behavior since the default value for `trafficPolicy` is `Cluster`.
+* On upgrade, if the feature gate is enabled there should be no changes in the behavior since the default value for `internalTrafficPolicy` is `Cluster`.

 ### Version Skew Strategy